chromium/chromium/docs/security/shepherd.md

 ### There is PII or other data in a report we do not want to publicly disclose.

-For these cases, please add the `SecurityEmbargo` hotlist (hotlistID: 5432549) to the report.
-For cases of PII that can’t be permanently deleted for the report, this label should remain indefinitely.
+For cases of PII, simply delete the attachment or comment with that contains PII within the issue tracker.
+If PII is contained in the text of the original description of the report, simply choose the `Edit description` option and remove any PII.

 For cases in which we are just delaying public disclosure (such as when a security issue impacts other products or vendors), please use this label and set